The Friendly Fire Room Presents

 Second, as he finally detected the distinctive voice-sound of the Presence of the Lord toward the end of all the physical manifestations accompanying the arrival of the full army of God upon the scene…

-KJV 1 Kings 19:13 And it was so, when (as) Elijah heard Hebrew for heard itit, that he wrapped his face in his mantle, Hebrew for heard it“as Elijah heard by perceiving by ear” and went out, and stood in the entering in of the cave.
-And, behold, there came a voice unto him, and said,
+heard it, that he wrapped his face in his mantle, “as Elijah heard by perceiving by ear” and went out, and stood in the entering in of the cave.

 What doest thou here, Elijah?